 - You can embrace it to the max and enroll in the Culinary Nutrition Expert Program (where I received my certification), which is a serious deep dive into the world of nutrition – an intense program but oh-so worth it.
 It really changed my lifestyle and my approach to cooking as well.
 If you’re interested in this training, I am an open book for questions about the certification and highly recommend it!

-- You can make it really simple and eat a whole-foods, plant-based diet with no processed junk.
-This means no refined white flour, sugar, and rice, no Cheez-Its, no Ben & Jerry’s.
-Don’t mistake this type of eating for deprivation.
-It is actually a lifestyle of abundance once you learn how and what to cook – there are endless possibilities for delicious meals with so many free recipes online, and tons of ways to make better-for-you versions of your favorite indulgences.
+- You can make it really simple and eat a whole-foods, plant-based diet.
+There are endless possibilities for delicious meals with so many free recipes online, and sticking with more whole foods gets you to be more creative and confident in the kitchen.
 I suggest signing up for the Buzzfeed Food newsletter, they compile tons of recipes and very often have health-focused recipe roundups.

 - You can read, read, and read some more!
 There are so many insightful books like The Big Fat Surprise and Salt, Sugar, Fat that talk about the manipulative practices of the food industry, nutrition studies, their flawed methods, dubious funding by their own industries (good read: “How the Sugar Industry Shifted Blame to Fat” in The New York Times).
 It will change the way you eat, cook, and shop at the grocery store, and teach you better ways to nourish yourself.
-I recommend any book by Michael Pollan as well.
 For specific conditions, I also recommend the Encyclopedia of Healing Foods.
 I will have to do a future post on recommended books because there are so many!

 - You can work with me!
 I realize that not everybody may be excited to read a book about studies on saturated fat or to spend 200+ hours learning about the micronutrients in sweet potatoes, but I’ve done all that and more already so you don’t have to.
 If you’re looking for guidance on simply eating for optimal health, or if you’re suffering from a health condition and want to do all that you can to promote health in your body, food can certainly be your medicine and I can help guide you.
 I offer customized meal plans, as well as a 3-month holistic nutrition coaching program to help you feel your best and learn the best foods for your body.